Bryantellius/portal/server/lectures/help/adding-lectures.md

 </BrowserRouter>

 2. Create a Navbar component.
 Import and then render the component in the App component (not inside the Switch)
 3. Next, you should create three Links that point to a specific Route url.
-One for Home, another for Films, and a third for People
+One for HomePage, another for Films, and a third for People
 4. Start configuring your first route.

 - Say, for `/films`.
 After navigating to [localhost:3000/films](localhost:3000/films), you should see Studio Ghibli's list of films.